 Considering the IETF a renowned SDO that has a clear and documented definition of standardization contribution, and the concrete inputs from the Chair of an IETF Working Group (speaking as an individual), the ARCADIAN-IoT consortium decided to measure its involvement in standardization activities in accordance with the above-mentioned types of contribution.
-Linking to the standardization objectives previously mentioned, for the 10 contributions defined as target at the beginning, we will consider the number of actions of Active or Very active engagement.
-The actions of Passive/lightweight engagement are understood as the ones needed to be able to perform the actions of Active or Very active engagement (which includes community awareness actions).
+Linking to the standardization objectives previously mentioned, for the 10 contributions defined as target at the beginning, we just considered the number of actions of Active or Very active engagement.
+The actions of Passive/lightweight engagement are understood as the ones needed to be able to perform the actions of Active or Very active engagement.